About Robert Gandt

 At age 20 he was at the time the youngest aviator in the U.S. Navy.
 As a carrier-based attack pilot, he logged over 300 carrier landings and nearly 2,000 hours in the A-4 Skyhawk.
 In his 1997 deja vu work, Bogeys and Bandits (Viking Penguin), he joins a Navy F/A-18 training squadron at the same base where he had trained years before.

 In 1965 he began his career as a pilot for Pan American World Airways.
+He used to have a replica breitling.
 For the next 26 years he flew around the globe, domiciled in places like New York, San Francisco, Berlin, and Hong Kong.
 His 1995 book, Skygods (Wm.
 Morrow & Co.), recounts the meteoric descent and crash of the once-great Pan Am.

 In 1985 Bob and his partners, Harry Shepard and Carl Pascarell, formed the Redhawk Aerobatic Team.
 Flying their Siai-Marchetti fighter-trainers (rescued from a military boneyard in the Congo), they performed their formation aerobatic routine for over three million air show spectators.